Tiffany enjoys playing horror video games and sharing their recommendations with others.

-Thanks to Roberta and the work of countless developers after her, the graphical adventure game would expand into beloved classics, such as Myst (1993), and popular games today like the Professor Layton series, Ace Attorney series, Life is Strange, The Walking Dead, and Broken Age.
+Thanks to Roberta and the work of countless developers after her, the graphical adventure game would expand into beloved classics, such as Myst (1993) and popular games today like the Professor Layton series, the Ace Attorney series, Life is Strange, The Walking Dead, and Broken Age.

 What Happened to Roberta?

 The success of Mystery House enabled Roberta and Ken to move to Coarsegold, a small mining town in the Sierra Nevada foothills.
 There, near her parents' apple orchard, they opened the first real office of On-Line Systems.
 They continued developing games, and their biggest hit came in 1984 with the release of King's Quest.
 Roberta had pioneered another step in game development, as King's Quest was the first animated 3D adventure game and featured a "large expansive world" that could be explored by players.

 In an interview with Adventure Classic Gaming, Roberta said that the game was inspired by her enjoyment of old fairy tales:

 "I read them and re-read them.
 Therefore, when thinking about designing a game, I naturally gravitated to what I liked and felt comfortable with.
 I felt comfortable with the idea of fairy tales, and so put that passion into my game of King's Quest."

 Roberta created many other games for Sierra On-Line, including Mixed-Up Mother Goose (1987), The Colonel's Bequest (1989), and Phantasmagoria (1995).
 Through it all, Roberta kept her focus on the story, as she recounted in a 2006 interview: